Alejandro-ZZ/Machine-Learning/TP-3/readme.md

 ## Fog event forecasting
 [![](https://img.shields.io/badge/Source%20Code--f55?style=for-the-badge&logo=jupyter&logoColor=white)](https://github.com/Alejandro-ZZ/Machine-Learning/blob/master/TP-3/Fog_event_forecasting.ipynb)

-* **Description**: construction and comparison of decision tree ensembles to predict the occurrence of fog event which is defined as a decrease in visibility of less than 2 km.
+* **Description**: construction and comparison of decision tree ensembles to predict the occurrence of fog event in the next hour.
+A fog event is defined as a decrease in visibility of less than 2 km.
 Random Forest, AdaBoost and Gradient Boosting algorithms are implemented to achieve this purpose, including some basic hyperparameter tuning.

 * **Data**: More than 200.000 meteorological data from the Ezeiza (Buenos Aires, Argentina) weather station with hourly measurements from 1979 to 2011 [(source)](https://www.tutiempo.net/clima/ws-875760.html).